poetmountain/PMTween/README.md

 ## Tests

 PMTween is tested using [Specta](https://github.com/specta/specta)/[Expecta](https://github.com/specta/expecta/).
-You can install the test dependencies using CocoaPods by running the terminal command 'pod install' from within the Tests directory.
+You can install the test dependencies using CocoaPods by running 'pod install' from within the Tests directory.

 ## Credits